ucsb-seclab/heapster-dataset-metadata/hml-clustering/README.md

 # Extra

-In artifacts you can find the latest version of the graph as presented in the paper.
+In `./artifacts` you can find the latest version of the graph as presented in the paper.
 You can use [Gephi](https://gephi.org/) to visualize it!